 - 1) CAB Foundation Voting Members:

 - a) CAB Chair

 - b) CAB Vice Chair

 - c) External VP for Local Affairs

 - d) CAB's Legislative Council Representative

 - e) Public Relations Coordinator

 - f) Public Outreach Coordinator

-- g) Family Literacy Coordinators

-- h) Internal Community Coordinator
+- g) Family Literacy Coordinatorsh) Internal Community Coordinator

 - i) Historian

 - j) Key Volunteer Coordinator

 - k) Childcare Director

 - 2) Non-Voting Members:

 - a) Associated Students Community Volunteer Coordinator

 - b) A.S.
 Executive Director

 - c) A.S.
 Attorney General

-- d) A.S.
+d) A.S.
 Controller

-- 3) Selection and Term of Office:

-- a) The Committee Chair, Finance Coordinator and two At-Large Representatives with be elected by the Community Affairs Board during the internal spring election of CAB Officer, approved by Legislative Council for the term of one academic (1) year.

-- b) The A.S.
-Legislative Council representatives shall be appointed by the Internal Vice-president, approved by the Legislative Council with final approval by the CAB Foundation members, for a tern of one (1) academic year.

-- 4) Duties and Powers of the Committee:

-- a) Create Advertising

-- b) Set up guidelines and criteria for the grants

-- c) Set up application deadlines

-- d) Review and award grants

-- e) Include in the weekly CAB Minutes, a description and amount of the grants that are funded.
+- 3) Selection and Term of Office: - a) The Committee Chair, Finance Coordinator and two (2) At-Large Representatives with be elected by the Community Affairs Board during the internal spring election of CAB Officer, approved by Legislative Council for the term of one academic (1) year. - b) The A.S.
+Legislative Council representatives shall be appointed by the Internal Vice-president, approved by the Legislative Council with final approval by the CAB Foundation members, for a tern of one (1) academic year. - 4) Duties and Powers of the Committee: - a) Create Advertising - b) Set up guidelines and criteria for the grants - c) Set up application deadlines - d) Review and award grants - e) Include in the weekly CAB Minutes, a description and amount of the grants that are funded. - O) Duties of the CAB Alternative Break Coordinator: - 1) Be responsible for coordinating three (3) CAB volunteer trips/programs throughout the year, one (1) being during spring recess.
+These planned trips must foster community service. - 2) Be a liaison between the organization and the students attending the trip. - 3) Make sure that all forms, funding, liabilities etc. are complete for each trip. - 4) Recruit volunteers for the trips. - 5) Maintain a relationship and connection with other Alternative Breaks organizations. - 6) Attend and lead the trips or if unable, inform and prepare a substitution. - 7) Attend weekly CAB meetings. - 8) Hold a minimum of three (3) office hours. - 9) Help coordinate weekly CAB active meetings. - 10) Participate in two (2) or more volunteer activities per quarter.

-SECTION 11.
+SECTION 14.
 A.S.
 CONSTITUTION & BY-LAWS COMMITTEE